 Using Apache trademarks on merchandise:

-You must obtain prior written approval from the VP, Apache Brand Management to apply the "Apache", "Apache Foo" or "Foo" trademarks or their graphic logos to any merchandise that is intended to be associated in people's minds with Apache Foo software or any Apache software.
+You must obtain prior written approval from the VP, Apache Brand Management or designee to apply the "Apache", "Apache Foo" or "Foo" trademarks or their graphic logos to any merchandise that is intended to be associated in people's minds with Apache Foo software or any Apache software.

 Permission to apply ASF trademarks (including graphic logos) may be granted for merchandise that promotes the Apache Software Foundation, the Apache Foo project and Foo software.